-Creating anomalies in time-series data can be accomplished using data generation or threat injection methods.
-Data generation techniques, such as the TSAGen tool by Wang et al. \cite{wang2021tsagen}, generate synthetic time-series data with anomalies.
-However, it should be noted that synthetic data may not always represent the types of anomalies that occur in real systems, particularly those caused by cyber attacks.
-Utilizing synthetic data for training and evaluating anomaly detection algorithms may result in algorithms that are not robust enough to detect real-world anomalies.
-Alternatively, threat injection methods introduce simulated cyber threats to generate anomalies in time-series data.
-Co-simulation and multi-agent modeling and simulation approaches have been proposed in the literature for this purpose \cite{8340668} and \cite{4488494}.
-It is important to recognize that these approaches may not be compatible with real-time systems with complex logic and multiple sensor elements.
-As a result, researchers should carefully evaluate the limitations and potential challenges of applying these methods to real-time systems and explore alternative approaches for analyzing and defending against cyber attacks.
+Creating anomalies in time-series data can be achieved through either data generation or threat injection methods.

+\textbf{Data generation techniques}, such as the TSAGen tool proposed by Wang et al. \cite{wang2021tsagen}, generate synthetic time-series data containing anomalies.
+While these methods are useful, synthetic data often fails to accurately represent anomalies caused by real-world phenomena, particularly those originating from cyberattacks.Consequently, anomaly detection algorithms trained solely on synthetic data may struggle to identify anomalies in real systems with high reliability.

+\textbf{Threat injection methods}, on the other hand, introduce simulated cyber threats to produce anomalies in time-series data.
+Techniques like co-simulation and multi-agent modeling and simulation have been explored in the literature for this purpose \cite{8340668}.
+However, these methods often face challenges in real-time systems, especially those with complex logic or multiple interconnected sensor elements.
+Researchers must critically assess the compatibility of these approaches with real-time systems and consider alternative methods for analyzing and defending against cyberattacks.

-In addition to threat injection methods, several time-series benchmarks are available for researchers studying time-series anomalies.
-For example, the SWaT dataset \cite{goh2017dataset} provides both real and simulated data from a water treatment plant for secure water treatment system research.
-Other available benchmarks include SKAB \cite{skab} and Numenta Anomaly Benchmark (NAB) datasets \cite{AHMAD2017134}.
-While reproducing these benchmarks may be time-consuming, they offer an opportunity for researchers to evaluate their anomaly detection algorithms and compare them to existing ones.
-However, it is important to note that these benchmarks may lack sufficient robustness and scalability for certain research purposes, and thus, researchers should exercise caution when interpreting and generalizing their findings.
+In addition to these approaches, several \textbf{time-series anomaly detection benchmarks} have been developed to aid researchers.
+For example, the \textbf{Secure Water Treatment (SWaT)} dataset \cite{goh2017dataset} includes real and simulated data from a water treatment plant, enabling studies on securing water treatment systems.
+Other popular benchmarks include the \textbf{SKAB} dataset \cite{skab} and the \textbf{Numenta Anomaly Benchmark (NAB)} \cite{AHMAD2017134}.
+While reproducing these benchmarks may be time-consuming, they offer an opportunity for researchers to evaluate their anomaly detection algorithms and compare them against existing ones.

+However, it is important to note that these benchmarks may lack the robustness and scalability needed for certain research purposes; therefore, researchers should exercise caution when interpreting and generalizing their findings.